tycheung/code_analyzer/README.md

 - **Team Efficiency**: Make informed decisions about team resources and deployment timing
 - **Easy Integration**: Works with major CI/CD platforms and development workflows

+## Goals and Differentiation

+While tools like SonarQube, CodeClimate, and Codacy excel at traditional code quality analysis, this Code Quality Analyzer takes a different approach by focusing on the human aspects of software development.
+The primary goals are:

+### Team-Centric Analysis
+- Understand how different team combinations affect deployment success
+- Model individual developer expertise with specific components
+- Track team performance patterns across different time windows
+- Optimize code review assignments based on component familiarity

+### Deployment Intelligence
+- Predict optimal deployment windows based on team availability and historical success
+- Estimate resource requirements for specific changes
+- Assess rollback risks based on component changes and team coverage
+- Provide confidence levels for deployment recommendations

+### Historical Learning
+- Build knowledge base of successful deployment patterns
+- Track team evolution and component ownership
+- Monitor how code changes impact deployment success
+- Learn from past incidents and recoveries

+### Traditional Quality Metrics
+While focusing on team and deployment aspects, we still provide essential code quality metrics:
+- Complexity analysis
+- Security scanning
+- Architecture evaluation
+- Test coverage tracking

+The key difference is that these metrics are analyzed in the context of team dynamics and deployment success, not just as standalone indicators.

 ## Features

 - Deep code analysis including: